 It’s time to put all those years of unnecessary Shakespeare plays and education about the inner workings of poems to good use.
 Whether they realize it or not, people like wordplay.
 Simple phrases like “Fun Facts To Brighten Your Day” secretly appeal to the brain because of things like alliteration.
 Just don’t get carried away or it will get a bit weird.

 According to a study, ‘’in the know’’ titles are popular, but when it comes to performance, they do not give out the desired results.
-The average views for these videos is 15-70% lower than others.
+The average views for these videos are 15-70% lower than others.

 Consider functional words